Nemo Rangers GAA

-Nemo Rangers Hurling & Football Club is a Cork-based Gaelic Athletic Association club on the southside of Cork city, Ireland.
-The club was founded in 1922 and is involved in Gaelic football, hurling, Ladies football and Camogie.
+Nemo Rangers Hurling and Football Club is a Gaelic Athletic Association club in Ballinlough, Cork, Ireland.
+The club is affiliated to the Seandún Board and fields teams in Gaelic football, hurling and camogie.

 History

 Nemo Rangers Hurling & Football Club was founded in 1922 following the amalgamation of two Cork clubs – Nemo and Rangers.
 Within six years the new club made their mark by winning the county Intermediate Hurling and Football Championships in 1928, a feat that has never been equalled.
 Since then Nemo have become notable as a football club, having won seven All-Ireland club football titles.
 Nemo have established close links with nearby secondary school, Coláiste Chríost Rí.

+The origin of the name "Nemo Rangers" originates in the North Monastery school in Cork, where pupils formed a GAA team at a time when the school principal discouraged Gaelic games in favour of rugby.
+A lay teacher at the school, Seamus Ó hAodha, supported the students' efforts and proposed the name "Nemo" as a way to preserve the initials "NM" associated with the school.
+Latin was part of the school curriculum, and "nemo" is the Latin word for "nobody".
+It is widely believed that the use of this term referenced the unofficial or discouraged nature of the team within the school context.
+At the same time, there existed a separate club named Rangers.
+In 1922, due to falling numbers caused by emigration and the imprisonment of players during the Irish War of Independence, the two clubs amalgamated.
+The new club adopted the name Nemo Rangers, combining both elements.